Easy Recipes to Use Up Those Ripe Bananas

 What do ripe bananas look like?
 First, they turn deeper yellow.
 As they continue to ripen, their peels will be covered with black spots.
 It’s not very pretty, but it means tender, creamy, sweet flesh inside.
 Ripe bananas smell more banana-y, and are noticeably softer.

-How to store, freeze, and thaw ripe bananas
+How to store ripe bananas

 Left on the counter or in a fruit bowl, bananas will continue to ripen.
 You can put them in the fridge to slow their ripening; the peels will turn black but this doesn’t harm them.